emoriarty/blog/src/pages/beyond-merge/index.md

 ee42779 New demo file
 ```

-In order to have a more complete example both files are separate commits.
-The
+Instead merging the feature branch into one commit, I've decided to leave each
-`README` file update could be part of the same commit, keeping a tighter and
+file into one and independent *commit*.
+This way we've seen a how to use
-coherent log.
+*autosquash* in a more pratical case.

-## Squashing a branch into master
+## Squashing branches into master

 The last way we are going to see how to squash non-useful commits (at least
 from a global perspective) can be done by passing the `--squash` option when